MaybeCarter/plex-wiki/README.md

 Once you've unchecked `Playlists`, `Live TV`, `Movies & Shows`, `Discover`, and `Music`, (and `Watchlist`, if you want) click `Finish Setup`.

-You should be greeted by the Home screen:
+You should be greeted by the Home page:

 ![finally_home.png](/images/finally_home.png)